Updated-NoCheatPlus/Docs/Settings/Checks/[Moving]-Survivalfly.md

 * The _leniency/freeze_ settings mainly aim at configurations that don't cancel for low violation levels.
 With the freezing option, cheaters can't create repeated small violations as easily.
 * The LostGround workarounds check if touching the ground was lost (because the client did not send, or the server did not put it through) [This is due to a Minecraft bug](https://bugs.mojang.com/browse/MC-90024).
 * The LostSprint workaround allows for smoother transitions between sprinting/walking.
 It checks if the player is still (legitimately) moving at sprinting speed even though the server has caused their sprinting status to expire (lag/latency)
+* The hAcc subcheck acts as a sort of last line of defense against speed hacks, in case all other methods get bypassed, so it's not recommended to disable.

 **Related**
 * [Active](https://github.com/Updated-NoCheatPlus/Docs/blob/master/Settings/General.md#active)